martinlowinski/halfthetruth.de/about.markdown

 My name is <a href="https://martinlowinski.de">Martin Lowinski</a> and I'm an entrepreneur in the greentech space.

-This is my personal blog about basically everything I'm interested in and is worthy to spend some words about.
+This is my personal blog about basically everything I'm interested in.
 Topics can vary from computer science to leadership lessons learned or my experiences from the last holiday trip.
-So just in case you're more interested in a brief description of myself, take a look at my <a href="https://martinlowinski.de">vcard</a>.

 ## Contact Information ##